sdkman/sdkman-broadcast/README.md

-# GVM Broadcast API
+# SDKMAN!
+Broadcast API

-This is a dedicated microservice API used for Announcements on the GVM platform.
-It is used by GVM to announce breaking news about Candidate Releases and other important events.
-It's Broadcast Messages can be consumed through it's REST endpoints, as is the case with the GVM Bash client.
+This is a dedicated microservice API used for Announcements on the SDKMAN! platform.
+It is used by SDKMAN! to announce breaking news about Candidate Releases and other important events.
+It's Broadcast Messages can be consumed through it's REST endpoints, as is the case with the SDKMAN!
+Bash client.
 It also has the ability to publish it's Messages to social media sites such as Twitter.

 ## Content Negotiation